-Edwin Shaw Hospital, known originally as the Springfield Lake Sanatorium, is located in Lakemore, Ohio.
-The campus was abandoned in 2009.
+Edwin Shaw Hospital, known formerly as the Springfield Lake Sanatorium, is a former sanitarium and general hospital located in Lakemore, Ohio.
+The campus was abandoned in 2009 and demolished in 2017.

 Towards that act, commissioners in Columbiana, Mahoning, Portage, Stark, and Summit counties purchased a 100-acre plot in southeastern Summit County to construct a tuberculosis sanitarium.
 The need was immediate: the five counties had a combined 5,000 cases of tuberculosis with 300 in Akron alone.
 3

 In 1910, the commissioners acquired land overlooking Springfield Lake in southeast Summit County.
 3 Albert L. Thayer of New Castle, Pennsylvania designed the hospital, and in 1913, the Robert H. Evans & Company of Columbus, Ohio constructed the complex.
 The $225,000 3 facility opened in February 1915 with 72 beds, 2 powerhouse, water tower, and sewage treatment plant.

 The sanatorium featured an operating room, treatment room, dental clinic, and covered porches.
 3 Five nurses were on duty at any given time.
 Despite the modern facilities, the death rate was high with as many as 65% of incoming patients dying.
 Summit County pushed for improvements to the hospital which created discord between the other counties.
 In 1919, Summit County voters approved of a $300,000 measure for the commissioners to acquire the interests of Columbiana, Mahoning, Portage, and Stark counties.
 2 3